OpenWaterFoundation/owf-learn-geojson/README.md

 # owf-learn-geojson #

-This repository contains the [Open Water Foundation (OWF)](http://openwaterfoundation.org/) GeoJSON training materials, which provides guidance for using GeoJSON open spatial data format.
+This repository contains the [Open Water Foundation (OWF)](http://openwaterfoundation.org/) GeoJSON training materials, which provides guidance for using the GeoJSON open spatial data format.
 The documentation is written for the layperson in order to encourage use of GeoJSON.

 See the deployed [OWF / Learn GeoJSON](http://learn.openwaterfoundation.org/owf-learn-geojson/) documentation.